-The Jersey Shore Guide to Improving Your Credit Score
+The Jersey Shore Guide to Improving Your Credit Health

 The cast of Jersey Shore is always good for a laugh, but did you know that these kids are a surprisingly accurate source of financial advice?
 It’s true!

-With no further delay, I give you the Unofficial Jersey Shore Guide to Improving Your Credit Score.
+With no further delay, I give you the Unofficial Jersey Shore Guide to Improving Your Credit Health.

 Here’s a quick rundown of our crack team of financial advisers, currently in Florence, Italy, setting Italo-American relations back 200 years.